Farewell to Westphalia Banner

 Farewell to Westphalia

-What will come after the 400-year-old nation-state system?
-What will the transition look like, and who will benefit?
-Has this revolution already started, coming out of the depths of the internet?
-Farewell to Westphalia is a visionary exploration of what is likely to succeed nation states, from sovereign cyberstates to parallel societies and internet native movements, backed by the authors’ decades of combined experience on the frontlines.
+What comes after the 400-year-old nation-state system?
+Has this revolution already started from the depths of the internet?
+Farewell to Westphalia explores what is likely to succeed nation states, from cyberstates to internet movements, backed by the authors’ decades of experience.

 Jarrad came to Bitcoin in early 2011 through agorism, countereconomics, and crypto anarchy.
 Seeing that Bitcoin could operate a monetary policy in a hostile environment, he began to view public blockchains as a voluntary social order, one that did not depend on a monopoly of violence.